Kalli/clubster-analysis/src/steps.md

 Now we've changed the view to look at something I call "*the residency factor*".
-We take the number of unique artists booked at a club and divide it by the total number of bookings, that is to say how often on average a club books a given artist<sup>2</sup>.
+We take the number of unique artists booked at a club and divide it by the total number of bookings, that is to say how often on average a club books a given artist<sup>3</sup>.

 For clubs that rely more on residents, the same artists playing at a club regularly and repeatedly, this number would be higher whereas if you only book each artist once this number would be 1.

+For example, let's say we had a club that booked _DJ X_ 10 times and _DJ Y_ 5
+times in 2019.
+Their *residency factor* would be 7.5, as there were a total of 15 bookings (10+5) for 2 artists (15/2=7.5).

 The average residency factor is $averageResidency and only a handful of clubs go above 2.